-- .
-Job content: autonomy, challenging opportunities for learning; - .
-Compensation/Monetary Benefits: attractive salary matching the qualifications and responsibilities, adequate compensation for the work and intra-organization parity; - .
-Work-Life Balance: Recognizing personal needs, being able to spend time with family members; - .
-Top-Management Employee Relations: Accessibility, values and ethical conduct of top management, equal treatment, respect for the views of subordinates, providing an environment for working together; - .
-Scope for Advancement and Career Growth: well-designed policy, adequate opportunities for career growth and advancement, clearly laid down career growth paths, implementation of the promotion policy in a fair and transparent manner, help the employees in achieving growth; - .
-Team Orientation/Team Work: importance, cooperation in inter and intra-department teams.
+- Job content: autonomy, challenging opportunities for learning; - .
+Compensation/Monetary Benefits: attractive salary matching the education, experience and responsibilities, adequate compensation for the work and intra-organization parity; - .
+Work-Life Balance: having appreciation for personal needs, able to spend time with family; - Top-Management Employee Relations: accessibility of top management, their values and ethical conduct, equality in treatment, respecting the views of subordinates, providing an environment of co-working;

+- Scope for Advancement and Career Growth: well-made policy, acceptable opportunities for career growth and advancement, clearly laid down career growth paths, implementation of the promotion policy in a transparent and fair manner, help the employees in achieving growth; - Team Orientation/Team Work: importance, cooperation in inter and intra-department teams.